openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

         key_algorithm: 'hmac-sha256'
         server: <public DNS server IP>

-To re-use the provisioned in-stack Nova server as an external DNS, you can find an access IP address and nsupdate keys printed at the end of the post provision playbook.

-##### Mixed external/in-stack/pre-provisioned DNS servers configuration

-Setting `openstack_num_dns: 0` will not provision in-stack DNS servers.
-This allows you to use only external DNS servers.
-Sometimes, it makes sense to have an in-stack DNS server for private and an additional external DNS server for public cluster view dynamic updates:
+Another example defines an in-stack DNS server for the private view additionally to the external DNS server for the public view:

-    external_nsupdate_keys:
-      public-openshift.example.com:
-        key_secret: <some nsupdate key>
-        key_algorithm: 'hmac-sha256'
-        server: <public DNS server IP>
+      ... skipped ...
       private-openshift.example.com:
-        instack: true
-        public_access: false

-Here `instack: true` ensures the updates matching the private view will be sent to the pre-provisioned DNS server as it can not be accessed via floating IP (`public_access: false`).
-The real use case depends on the ansible control node placement inside or outside of the admin private network.

-Note that for in-stack or mixed DNS servers, the `server` IP, `key_secrect` and algorithm may be unknown by the initial provisioning time and may be omitted.
-Those will be given values after the post-provision playbook finishes its execution, so you can update `external_nsupdate_keys` to re-use it with the unchanged IP and a key for future deployment updates or scaling out:

-    ...
-      private-openshift.example.com:
-        instack: true
-        public_access: false
-        key_secret: <some nsupdate key>
         key_algorithm: 'hmac-sha256'
-        server: <private in-stack DNS server IP>

-Finally, for the given example's public view, the external DNS server will take the default `instack: false` attribute and will be processing dynamic records updates mathing a public view only.
-Note that setting `public_access: False` changes nothing for the public section, as it doesn't make any sense.
+        instack: True
+        public_access: False

+Here, updates matching the private view will be sent to the in-stack DNS server's private IP as it can not be accessed via the floating IP.

+The real use case depends on the ansible control node placement inside or outside of the admin network.
+Enable the `public_access` flag, only when the control nodes reaches the cluster admin network from externally routed networks.
+Setting `public_access: False` for the public view section doesn't make any sense and takes no effect.

+Note that the `server` IP and `key_secrect` will be auto-evaluated from the in-stack DNS server, which is a first member of the 'dns' inventory hosts group.

+The final `external_nsupdate_keys` updated with the evaluated data is shown in a debug message after the post provision playbook finishes its execution.

 #### Other configuration variables